Berengar of Tours

 - Did Berengar of Tours ever recant?

-- Yes, Berengar of Tours recanted his views multiple times under pressure from Church authorities.
-He was forced to publicly renounce his teachings at various councils, including the Council of Rome in 1059.
-Despite these recantations, he continued to privately hold his original beliefs.
+- Yes, Berengar of Tours recanted his views on multiple occasions.
+He was compelled to do so under pressure from Church authorities, particularly at the Council of Rome in 1059 and later councils.
+Despite these public recantations, he is believed to have privately maintained his original beliefs.

 - What is the difference between Berengarianism and orthodox Christianity?

 - The primary difference between Berengarianism and orthodox Christianity lies in the understanding of the Eucharist.
-Berengarianism posits that the presence of Christ in the Eucharist is symbolic and spiritual, while orthodox Christianity, particularly in the Catholic tradition, teaches that the bread and wine are transformed into the actual body and blood of Christ.
-This transformation is known as transubstantiation.
+Berengarianism views the presence of Christ in the Eucharist as symbolic and spiritual, while orthodox Christianity, particularly Catholicism, holds that the bread and wine become the actual body and blood of Christ through transubstantiation.
+This distinction affects the perceived nature and significance of the Eucharistic celebration.

 - Are there modern versions of Berengarianism?